algorand/go-algorand/data/transactions/logic/README_in.md

 ## The Stack

-The stack starts empty and contains values of either uint64 or byte-arrays (byte-arrays may not exceed
+The stack starts empty and can contain values of either uint64 or byte-arrays (byte-arrays may not exceed
 4096 bytes in length).
 Most operations act on the stack, popping arguments from it and pushing results to it.
-Some operations have _immediate_ arguments that encoded directly into the instruction, rather than coming from the stack.
+Some operations have _immediate_ arguments that are encoded directly into the instruction, rather than coming from the stack.

-The maximum stack depth is currently 1000.
-If the stack depth is exceed or if a byte-array element exceed 4096 bytes, the program fails.
+The maximum stack depth is 1000.
+If the stack depth is exceeded or if a byte-array element exceed 4096 bytes, the program fails.

 ## Scratch Space

-In addition to the stack there are 256 positions of scratch space, also uint64-bytes union values, each initialized as uint64 zero.
-Scratch space is acccesed by the `load(s)` and `store(s)` ops moving data from or to scratch space, respectively.
+In addition to the stack there are 256 positions of scratch space.
+Like stack values, scratch locations may be uint64s or byte-arrays.
+Scratch locations are intialized as uint64 zero.
+Scratch space is acccsed by the `load(s)` and `store(s)` opcodes which move data from or to scratch space, respectively.

+## Versions

+In order to maintain existing semantics for previously written programs, AVM code is versioned.
+When new opcodes are introduced, or behavior is changed, a new version is introduced.
+Programs carrying old versions are executed with their original semantics.
+In the AVM bytecode, the version is an incrementing integer, currently 6, and denoted vX throughout this document.
+User friendly version numbers that correspond to programmer expectations, such as `AVM 1.0` map to these integers.
+AVM 0.9 is v4.
+AVM 1.0 is v5.
+AVM 1.1 is v6.

 ## Execution Modes

-Starting from version 2, the AVM can run programs in two modes:
+Starting from v2, the AVM can run programs in two modes:
-1. LogicSig (stateless)
+1. LogicSig or _stateless_ mode, used to execute Smart Signatures
-2. Application (stateful)
+2. Application or _stateful_ mode, used to execute Smart Contracts

 Differences between modes include:
 1. Max program length (consensus parameters LogicSigMaxSize, MaxAppTotalProgramLen & MaxExtraAppProgramPages)
 2. Max program cost (consensus parameters LogicSigMaxCost, MaxAppProgramCost)
 3. Opcode availability.
-For example, all stateful operations are only available in stateful mode.
 Refer to [opcodes document](TEAL_opcodes.md) for details.
 4. Some global values, such as LatestTimestamp, are only available in stateful mode.
 5. Only Applications can observe transaction effects, such as Logs or IDs allocated to ASAs or new Applications.

-## Execution Environment for LogicSigs
+## Execution Environment for Smart Signatures

-LogicSigs run in Algorand nodes as part of testing a proposed transaction to see if it is valid and authorized to be committed into a block.
+Smart Signatures execute as part of testing a proposed transaction to see if it is valid and authorized to be committed into a block.
 If an authorized program executes and finishes with a single non-zero uint64 value on the stack then that program has validated the transaction it is attached to.

 The program has access to data from the transaction it is attached to (`txn` op), any transactions in a transaction group it is part of (`gtxn` op), and a few global values like consensus parameters (`global` op).
 Some "Args" may be attached to a transaction being validated by a program.
 Args are an array of byte strings.
 A common pattern would be to have the key to unlock some contract as an Arg.
-Args are recorded on the blockchain and publicly visible when the transaction is submitted to the network.
-These LogicSig Args are _not_ part of the transaction ID nor of the TxGroup hash.
+Be aware that Smart Signature Args are recorded on the blockchain and publicly visible when the transaction is submitted to the network, even before the transaction has been included in a block.
+These Args are _not_ part of the transaction ID nor of the TxGroup hash.
 They also cannot be read from other programs in the group of transactions.

 A program can either authorize some delegated action on a normal private key signed or multisig account or be wholly in charge of a contract account.

 * If the account has signed the program (an ed25519 signature on "Program" concatenated with the program bytecode) then if the program returns true the transaction is authorized as if the account had signed it.
 This allows an account to hand out a signed program so that other users can carry out delegated actions which are approved by the program.
-Note that LogicSig Args are _not_ signed.
+Note that Smart Signature Args are _not_ signed.

 * If the SHA512_256 hash of the program (prefixed by "Program") is equal to the transaction Sender address then this is a contract account wholly controlled by the program.
 No other signature is necessary or possible.
 The only way to execute a transaction against the contract account is for the program to approve it.

 The bytecode plus the length of all Args must add up to no more than 1000 bytes (consensus parameter LogicSigMaxSize).
 Each opcode has an associated cost and the program cost must total no more than 20,000 (consensus parameter LogicSigMaxCost).
 Most opcodes have a cost of 1, but a few slow cryptographic operations are much higher.
 Prior to v4, the program's cost was estimated as the static sum of all the opcode costs in the program (whether they were actually executed or not).
 Beginning with v4, the program's cost is tracked dynamically, while being evaluated.
 If the program exceeds its budget, it fails.

+## Execution Environment for Smart Contracts (Applications)

+Smart Contracts are executed in ApplicationCall transactions.
+Like Smart Signatures, contracts indicate success by leaving a single non-zero integer on the stack.
+A failed smart contract call is not a valid transaction, thus not written to the blockchain.
+Nodes maintain a list of transactions that would succeed, given the current state of the blockchain, called the transaction pool.
+Nodes draw from the pool if they are called upon to propose a block.

+Smart Contracts have access to everything a Smart Signature may access (see previous section), as well as the ability to examine blockchain state such as balances and contract state (their own state and the state of other contracts).
+They also have access to some global values that are not visible to Smart Signatures because the values change over time.
+Since smart contracts access changing state, nodes must rerun their code to determine if the ApplicationCall transactions in their pool would still succeed each time a block is added to the blockchain.

+### Resource availability

+Smart contracts have limits on their execution budget (700, consensus paramter MaxAppProgramCost), and the amount of blockchain state they may examine.
+Opcodes may only access blockchain resources such as Accounts, Assets, and contract state if the given resource is _available_.

+ * A resource in the "foreign array" fields of the ApplicationCall transaction (`txn.Accounts`, `txn.ForeignAssets`, and `txn.ForeignApplications`) is _available_.

+ * The `global CurrentApplicationID` and `txn.Sender` are _available_.

+ * Prior to v4, all assets were considered _available_ to the `asset_holding_get` opcode.

+ * Since v6, any asset or contract that was created earlier in the same transaction group is _available_.
+In addition, any account that is the contract account of a contract that was created earlier in the group is _available_.

 ## Constants

-Constants are loaded into the environment into storage separate from the stack.
+Constants are loaded into storage separate from the stack and scratch space.
 They can then be pushed onto the stack by referring to the type and index.
 This makes for efficient re-use of byte constants used for account addresses, etc. Constants that are not reused can be pushed with `pushint` or `pushbytes`.

 The assembler will hide most of this, allowing simple use of `int 1234` and `byte 0xcafed00d`.
 These constants will automatically get assembled into int and byte pages of constants, de-duplicated, and operations to load them from constant storage space inserted.

-Constants are loaded into the environment by two opcodes, `intcblock` and `bytecblock`.
+Constants are prepared by two opcodes, `intcblock` and `bytecblock`.
 Both of these use [proto-buf style variable length unsigned int](https://developers.google.com/protocol-buffers/docs/encoding#varint), reproduced [here](#varuint).
 The `intcblock` opcode is followed by a varuint specifying the length of the array and then that number of varuint.
 The `bytecblock` opcode is followed by a varuint array length then that number of pairs of (varuint, bytes) length prefixed byte strings.

 Constants are pushed onto the stack by `intc`, `intc_[0123]`, `pushint`, `bytec`, `bytec_[0123]`, and `pushbytes`.
 The assembler will handle converting `int N` or `byte N` into the appropriate form of the instruction needed.